bougyman/wifish/FAQ.md

 ## Why?

-1. Why did you wifish?
+1. Why did you write wifish?
 There are 876 wifi and network managers that already do this

     There absolutely are.
-If you use one of them and it works for you in every situation you have no business needing wifish.
+If you use one of them and it works for you in every situation; you do not need wifish.
 I wrote wifish for me.
-I was horribly sick with the flu and the software I've used for 5 years to connect to wifis all of a sudden stopped working.
+I was horribly sick with the flu and the software I'd used for 5 years to connect to wifis all of a sudden stopped working.
 Being strictly shell/ncurses it was not very easy to see why/how it was failing.
 I was upset.
 I was offline.
 I decided to do something about it.
 So I borrowed my Wife's computer and looked for a new wifi tool.
 After trying 13 tools, I decided to write my own.
 None had particular failings that are noteworthy, but all had one thing in common: